The Festival of Maintenance is a community event, run by volunteers. It happened for the first time in London, UK, on Saturday 22nd September 2018.

 If you can help with sponsorship, we’ll be able to support speakers (especially those from further afield) properly.
 We are particularly seeking sponsors for lunch, coffee/tea breaks, and for livestreaming support (both to our Northern friends at DoES Liverpool, and potentially to the internet more widely, and to create an online archive of the event.)
 Contact firstname.lastname@example.org to discuss sponsorship options.

-The Festival of Maintenance is made possible by our wonderful sponsors:
+The Festival of Maintenance in 2018 was made possible by our wonderful sponsors:

 The low recognition and reward for maintaining things that matter, compared to the kudos and resources for shiny new things, has long frustrated me.
 Inspired at a Maker Assembly event in December 2017, I instigated the Festival and it’s been great to see the energy and enthusiasm of others, working together to make this happen 🙂